 6. El Cangrejo

-This is one of only two districts on this list not directly bordering the ocean (San Francisco being the other).
-It’s tucked away a couple of districts behind Bella Vista and Punta Paitilla.
+El Cangrejo is near but doesn’t border the ocean; It’s tucked away a couple of districts behind Bella Vista and Punta Paitilla.

 7. Costa del Este

 The Panama Viejo ruins border Costa del Este.
-Aside from a short visit there, you’ll need a car or public transportation to get into downtown where there are more places of touristic interest to explore.
+Aside from a short visit there, you’ll need a car or public transportation to get downtown where there are more places of tourist interest to explore.

 Because of how modern it is, Costa del Este offers good wheelchair accessibility.
 The terrain is mostly flat and most shops and restaurants are wheelchair accessible.